-A number of companies belonging to the KBC Bank Group are also active in, or have outlets in, countries outside the home markets, including a network of foreign branches and, until February 2023, KBC Bank Ireland.
+A number of companies belonging to the KBC Group are also active in, or have outlets in, countries outside the home markets, among which KBC Bank, which has a network of foreign branches and KBC Bank Ireland (until finalisation of the sale in February 2023).
+Please also refer to the list of main companies under the section entitled "Main companies belonging to the Group (as at 31 December 2024)" above or the full list which is available on www.kbc.com.